SPECIAL NOTE REGARDING BIA-ALCL (Breast Implant Associated Anaplastic Large-Cell Lymphoma)

 For general information or to schedule an appointment, please call us at (843) 497-2227.

 Financing & Insurance

-Grand Strand Plastic & Reconstructive Surgery Center, P.A. is not a participating provider (in-network) with any private insurance companies.
+Grand Strand Plastic & Reconstructive Surgery Center, P.A. is not a participating provider (in-network) with most private insurance companies.
 If you have private health insurance and choose to have Dr. Goh consult or perform a medical procedure anyway, the fee for your consultation and/or procedure is due at checkout.
-If a non-cosmetic procedure is performed, as a courtesy to our patients, we will file a claim for you with your insurance carrier; however, please remember that GSPRS is not a network provider and your reimbursement will be reduced for choosing an out-of-network physician.
+If a non-cosmetic procedure is performed, as a courtesy to our patients, we will file a claim for you with your insurance carrier; however, please remember that GSPRS is not a network provider with most insurance companies and your reimbursement will be reduced for choosing an out-of-network physician.
 This penalty can be a substantial amount.